 The film, a documentary that covered over 3000 years of living (by the many individuals interviewed and cameoed), was a showcase of various people sharing powerful stories of love, family, friendships, trials, triumph and what matters most.
 It is not material things that bring contentment and fulfillment, but a life well lived.
 Stories revealed people who recognized the richness that comes from relationships, experiences, pursuing passions and living in the here and now.

-On Thursday evening, Dr. John Randolph, a board -certified neuropsychologist, tackled cognitive wellness.
-He outlined three venues of activities that contribute to cognitive wellness—physical activity, social activity and activities of learning that challenge the brain.
-Regarding exercise, Dr. Randolph had much to say and noted that variety, intensity and consistency are critical components of a solid exercise program that will impact brain health in a positive way.
+On Thursday evening, Dr. John Randolph, a board-certified neuropsychologist, tackled cognitive wellness.
+He outlined three venues of activities that contribute to cognitive wellness—physical activity, social activity, and activities of learning that challenge the brain.
+Regarding exercise, Dr. Randolph had much to say and noted that variety, intensity, and consistency are critical components of a solid exercise program that will impact brain health in a positive way.
 For social activities, introvert or extrovert, intentional “dosing” of socially-engaging activities are critical for brain health.
-He even noted that attending a fitness class would have the double impact on both the physical exercise and social wellness fronts.
+He even noted that attending a fitness class would have a double impact on both the physical exercise and social wellness fronts.
 Cognitive activities were their own category and Dr. Randolph pointed to the importance of learning “new” things such as musical instruments, educational classes, trades and crafts.
 Other notable lifestyle choices to improve or maintain cognitive health includes a healthy diet, management of stress and proper amounts of sleep.
 In the case of sleep, both too little and too much sleep was noted as not helpful.
 7-8 hours seemed to be the magic number.

 This was RiverWoods Exeter’s second year of celebrating Active Aging Week.
 If the intent is to change the way people think about aging, RiverWoods seems to be leading the charge.
-From Kayak trips, to catching footballs, to fun competitions to a morning road ride on bikes, our residents are engaged, active and living life to the fullest!
+From Kayak trips to catching footballs, to fun competitions to a morning road ride on bikes, our residents are engaged, active and living life to the fullest!